INSIGHTS IN ACTION

 Customer Segmentation Issues

 When you’re in the heat of sales and customer retention battles, you develop a gut feel for which clients are most profitable.
 Early on, that gut instinct is likely pretty accurate.
-But, as you grow, the increasing number of subscribers makes it challenging to get an accurate read on lifetime value.
+But, as you grow, the increasing number of customer contracts and subscription fees makes it challenging to get an accurate read on customer lifetime value.

-We were recently reviewing a monthly reporting package with an Education Technology SaaS company to identify its most valuable customers.
-Using SaaSOptics, we were able to segment the ratio: Lifetime Value to Cost to Acquire a Customer (LTV/CAC) quickly by its two primary customer types (teachers and schools) to eliminate the gut feeling bias.
+We were recently reviewing a monthly financial reporting package with an Education Technology software-as-a-service company to identify its most valuable customers.
+Using Maxio, we were able to segment the ratio: Lifetime Value to Customer Acquisition Cost (LTV/CAC) quickly by its two primary customer types (teachers and schools) to eliminate the gut feeling bias.

-SaaSOptics put this level of segmentation at our fingertips.
+Maxio put this level of segmentation at our fingertips.
 There was no need for an internal debate.
-We just grabbed the insights and took action.
+We just grabbed the insights from the Maxio and our SaaS accounting software and took action.

 Cohort reporting and customer segmentation by different attributes is very limited in Excel.

-We don't recommend a DIY approach to subscription billing financial data management in a spreadsheet.
-However, we do recommend you develop your own reporting framework to provide the information you need to steer your SaaS company.
-Then you can use a resource like SaaSOptics to deliver those reports quickly and easily.
+We don't recommend to a SaaS provider a DIY approach to subscription billing financial data management in a spreadsheet.
+However, we do recommend you develop your own reporting framework to provide the information you need to steer your SaaS business.
+Then, you can use a resource like Maxio to deliver those reports quickly and easily.

-You'll use this framework to produce reports like Cash Burn Rate & Runway, Accurate ARR, Renewal Rate, as well as a few others.
+You'll use this framework to produce reports like Cash Burn Rate & Runway, Accurate ARR, Renewal Rate, as well as a few other SaaS metrics.
+These metrics, alongside financial statements such as income statement, balance sheet and cash flow statement, can help give you a clearer view of your SaaS companies' financial position.

 We've developed an example framework to help you get started on a proper reporting structure.
 It's available free, just click here.

-We would be happy to help you customize your framework based on the nuances of your particular business, but grab a free sample dashboard here, then set up a time to chat if you want.
+We would be happy to help you customize your framework based on the nuances of your particular SaaS company, but grab a free sample dashboard here, then set up a time to chat if you want.
 No pressure.
 New call-to-action

 Dave Robinson